ryayoung/crime/README.md

 ```
 Now, elsewhere in your notebook...

-EITHER of these 3 lines will return the same thing: the full dataset
+EITHER of these 3 lines will return the same thing: a COPY of the full dataset, returned instantly
 ```py
 cr.load('arrest_demographics', full=True)
 ```